 For backpackers visiting the area for a few days (or longer), there are a number of tourist and local activities you can experience and enjoy.
 First, the best way to explore the area on your own terms is by renting a bicycle or motorbike so you don't have to rely on tuk tuks and taxi services.
 Once you have decided upon your preferred method of transportation in the area, some of the most popular (and fun) activities to do in Chiang Khong are visiting The Hub Bicycle Museum, which enshrines Alan Bates, the world record holder for the fastest trip around the world by bicycle; the Giant Catfish Museum; or the famous weaving village at Ban Hat Bai.
 You can also explore and swim the vast and incredible Mekong River, adventure out to some waterfalls, and of course stop by the local markets if you have time.

-Written by local enthusiast for Chiang Khong hostels
+Written by Travel Expert Chiang Khong

 bigmac